How to apply for a Blue Badge

 Step 6: Wait for a Decision

-Park on single or double yellow lines for up to 3 hours, unless there are signs stating “no loading or unloading.”
+Park on single or double yellow lines for up to 3 hours (unless signs say no loading)

-Park for free and for as long as you need in on-street pay and display spaces and disabled parking bays.
+Park free and for as long as needed in on-street pay and display spaces

 Additional Tips